bogdanpetru/time-back/README.md

   - [ ] key for each project with how many intervals it has
 - [ ] limit the amount of projects per user
 - [ ] limit the amount of intervals in a period of time
+- [ ] when pause is reset, it is changed to interval

 **todos**